-Digital signage offers significant advantages over traditional static signage.
+Digital signage (or digital signs) offers significant advantages over traditional static signage.
 It’s tough to make a billboard look engaging or feel interactive, while digital signage is objectively more compelling and engaging, especially for younger viewers.

 But it’s not always easy to figure out how to implement it.
 Here’s a guide to what software you need to run great digital signage for your organization.